OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 Reporting directives deliver violations of prevented behaviors to specified locations.
 These directives serve no purpose on their own and are dependent on other directives.

 - `report-to` which is a groupname defined in the header in a json formatted header value.
-Does not have proper browser support yet.
   - [MDN report-to documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/report-to)
 - `report-uri` directive is deprecated by `report-to`, which is a URI that the reports are sent to.
   - Goes by the format of: `Content-Security-Policy: report-uri https://example.com/csp-reports`